WojtG/Mapty_app/README.md

 - add a ability to show all workouts on a map
 - add a ability to draw shapes and lines on a map
 - display a weather
-- geocode a location based on an input
+- g eocode a location based on an input